Darwinism in Distress

 - Eliminate the teaching of Creationism in public schools.

 - Claim that religion (i.e., Christianity) is essentially incompatible with science.

 - Portray people of faith as ignorant obstructionists in order to marginalize them.

 - Use their influence to censor opposing view and enforce conformity.
 For examples of this type of bigotry in action, see Ben Stein’s movie Expelled – No Intelligence Allowed.

 But YEC is not the only creationist theory.
 There are “old earth” creationists of various types who accept an older age for the earth and the cosmos.

-Furthermore, there is a significant movement known as “intelligent design,” which seeks to remove religion/theology from the debate; to oppose the Darwinian monopoly and tear down the walls that Darwinists have created in science education.
+Furthermore, there is a significant movement known as “intelligent design,” which seeks to remove religion and theology from the debate, to oppose the Darwinian monopoly, and to tear down the walls that Darwinists have created in science education.
 Proponents of intelligent design indicate that a designer/creator was necessary to bring the world into being, but the identity of the designer/creator is not specified, and therefore the theory does not concern itself with religious or theological issues.
 Thus, intelligent design fits within the church/state barriers that have been erected, and Darwinists are very concerned that intelligent design will eventually wipe the floor.